My Forking Life

 Jerk marinade in a jar with a spoon.

-• It’s best to wear gloves when handling spicy peppers like scotch bonnet pepper or habanero pepper.
-This way, you can discard them without worrying about getting any pepper juices on your skin or your eyes.
+• It's best to wear gloves when handling spicy peppers like Scotch bonnet or habanero peppers.
+This way, you can discard them without worrying about getting any pepper juice on your skin or your eyes.

-• When layering your ingredients in the blender or food processor, it’s best to make sure the ingredients with the highest water content are closest to the blades.
+• When layering ingredients in the blender or food processor, it's best to place the ingredients with the highest water content closest to the blades.
 In addition to the liquid ingredients, these ingredients will help to add moisture and bring the jerk marinade together more easily.

 Are jerk marinade and jerk seasoning the same thing?

 While both may contain the same ingredients, they have some distinct differences.
-A jerk marinade contains meat tenderizers like citrus and vinegar, then oil to emulsify all the ingredients together, creating a wet marinade.
-Jerk seasoning is going to be a dry blend of spices and ingredients that do not contain any liquid.
+A jerk marinade contains meat tenderizers like citrus and vinegar, then oil to emulsify the ingredients, creating a wet marinade.
+Jerk seasoning is a dry blend of spices and ingredients that does not contain any liquid.

 What types of meats are good for jerk marinade?